dmfay/massive-js/persistence.md

 # Persistence

 Massive's lack of entity modeling means it retrieves your data in the form of plain JavaScript objects and arrays, and _storing_ your data is no different.
-The use of objects instead of models makes persistence an extremely flexible proposition: you can write what you want when you want and, unlike with object-relational models, ignore anything you don't know.
+The use of objects instead of models makes persistence an extremely flexible proposition: you can write what you want when you want and, unlike with object-relational models, ignore anything you don't know yet as long as it's not required by table constraints.
 The persistence methods operate only on the columns you specify, and leave all others with the existing or default value, as appropriate.

 ## save

 `save` performs an upsert.
 On initialization, Massive records your tables' primary key information and uses this to determine whether the object passed to `save` represents a new or an existing row and invokes `insert` or `update` appropriately.
 The promise `save` returns will resolve to the created or modified record represented as an object.

 `save` may not be used with foreign tables, since they do not have primary keys to test.

+[Query options](/options) for `INSERT` and `UPDATE` statements, and for results processing, may be used with `save` as a second argument.
+However, most of these are of limited utility.

 ```javascript
 db.tests.save({